Snowflake-Labs/sfquickstarts/site/sfguides/src/streamsets_hol/streamsets_hol.md

     ```
 19. Check in this version of the pipeline and enter a commit message.
 Choose ``Save & Close`` from the **Check In** window.

-20. A complete version of this pipeline can be found on github at [TO DO- ADD FINAL LINK](/Pipeline-Examples/tx4snowflake_hol/my_first_pipeline_step_3.zip).
+20. A complete version of this pipeline can be found [here](https://github.com/streamsets/Pipeline-Examples/blob/359a57b4e5f486ba5c094a3380e4a618662a1657/tx4snowflake_hol/my_first_pipeline_step_3.zip) on github.

 ## **Pipeline Fragments**
 Duration: 10